Proposed Hawk Board UNESCO Application for the National Inventory

 Please include details about: The history of how long it has been practised and how it has been passed on to now.
 How it is currently passed on and if there are any risks to it.

-Although the bones of 14 sea-eagles in the Isbister Chambered Cairn on Orkney, date back 5,000 years, the first evidence of Falconry is probably the stone cross at Bewcastle, dated 670 AD.
-Throughout the Middle Ages Falconry developed a huge following, only being ousted by the development of sporting firearms in the 18th Century.
-Falconry hung on in an unbroken cultural thread, finding a renaissance in the 1960s to the present day when domestically-bred raptors became widely available.
+The earliest evidence of Falconry is probably the stone cross at Bewcastle, dated 670 CE.
+Throughout our history falconry was a popular pastime until the development of sporting firearms in the 18th Century when the art declined.
+Although continuing in an unbroken cultural thread with a renaissance in the 1960s by domestically-bred raptors becaming widely available.

-Falconry continues to this day in all parts of the UK, adapting to local conditions.
-Some activities, such as swinging a lure for a falcon, cannot be learned from books; it must be taught one to one, from one generation to the next.
-For example, some of us have taught lure swinging to many young Falconers practising today.
-But we in turn were taught by Phillip Glasier, who was taught by Capt Charles Knight, who was taught by Gerald Lascelles, Secretary to the Old Hawking Club in the 1870s.
+Falconry continues to this day throughout the UK, adapting to local conditions.
+Many traditional falconry practices, such as swinging a lure for a falcon, cannot be learned from books; it must be taught one to one.
+These practices have been passed from one generation to the next over hundreds of years.
+Present day falconers learning from falconers like Phillip Glasier, who was taught by Capt.
+Charles Knight, who was taught by Gerald Lascelles, Secretary to the Old Hawking Club in the 1870s.
 A lineage going back to the Tudors, Plantagenets and earlier.

 5. Please outline how you have gathered free, prior and informed consent from the community in more detail